Last modified: April 18, 2020, 11:42 a.m.

-A rather rare species in Belgium, mainly known from the northern (Kempen of Antwerpen and Limburg) and southern provinces (Ardennes).
+A very rare species in Belgium, mainly known from the northern (Kempen) and southern provinces (Ardennes).

 Yellowish brown; head and prothoracic plate very dark brown.